-- Provide the ability to log in to the Cloudera Manager Server host using a root account or an account that has password-less sudo permission. - Allow the Cloudera Manager Server host to have uniform SSH access on the same port to all hosts.
-See CDH and Cloudera Manager Networking and Security Requirements for further information. - All hosts must have access to standard package repositories and either archive.cloudera.com or a local repository with the required installation files.
+- Designate one of your hosts as the Cloudera Manager Server host.
+Provide the ability to log in to this host using a root account or an account that has password-less sudo permission. - Allow the Cloudera Manager Server host to have uniform SSH access on the same port to all hosts. - All cluster hosts must have access to standard package repositories and either archive.cloudera.com or a local repository with the required installation files.